ansilove/AnsiLove.framework/README.md

 The test app `AnsiLoveGUI` has a simple implementation that posts a message to NSLog as soon as the rendering is completed.

+## Output file example

+You may wonder how the rendered output looks like?
+You'll find an example [here](http://cl.ly/1G2i2x3v2Z0n3u28433e/o).

+# Reading SAUCE records

+Let's head over to `ALSauceMachine`, the framework's class for dealing with SAUCE records.
+Before we continue, here's your opportunity to introduce yourself to the [SAUCE specifications](http://www.acid.org/info/sauce/s_spec.htm).
+Plenty values retrieved from SAUCE records can be passed as flags to `ALAnsiGenerator`, so it absolutely makes sense to check for a SAUCE record before you start rendering a file.
+However, this is just a hint of mine.
+It's convenient but by no means necessary to check for SAUCE before you start rendering.
+Anyway, many ANSi sources contain SAUCE records, [this file](http://sixteencolors.net/pack/acid-56/W7-R666.ANS) is a great example.
+Enough theory, I'm sure you want to know how to finally use the class.
+First we need to create an instance of `ALSauceMachine`:

+	 ALSauceMachine *sauce = [[ALSauceMachine alloc] init];

+Now you can call `readRecordFromFile:`, this should be self-explanatory:

+	[sauce readRecordFromFile:myInputFile];

+You probably guess that not all files contain SAUCE and you're right.
+Many ANSi files actually contain SAUCE but some just don't.
+But how do I know what's going on afterwards?
+I've implemented three handy BOOL values, an effective way for you to get all feedback you need concerning the file:

+	BOOL fileHasRecord;
+	BOOL fileHasComments;
+	BOOL fileHasFlags;

+The first property, `fileHasRecord` is above the others, which means if a given file doesn't have a SAUCE record at all, it's evident it doesn't have SAUCE comments and flags.
+My advice: don't check `fileHasComments` and `fileHasFlags` if you already know there is no SAUCE record.
+Don't get my wrong, nothing will explode if you do so.
+Anyway, we are talking about a pure waste of time because the answer will always be NO in that case.
+What if a file contains a SAUCE record on the other hand?
+It's nevertheless possible it doesn't have comments and flags.
+So if `fileHasRecord` is YES, you should try the other two BOOL values as well.
+Let's assume your class instance is still `*sauce` and you now checked for all three BOOL types, knowing the details.
+How to retrieve the SAUCE?
+Easy. `ALSauceMachine` stores the SAUCE record into properties, right at your feet:

+	NSString  *ID;
+	NSString  *version;
+	NSString  *title;
+	NSString  *author;
+	NSString  *group;
+	NSString  *date;
+	NSInteger dataType;
+	NSInteger fileType;
+	NSInteger tinfo1;
+	NSInteger tinfo2;
+	NSInteger tinfo3;
+	NSInteger tinfo4;
+	NSString  *comments;
+	NSInteger flags;

+Now imagine you want to print SAUCE title and author in NSLog:

+	NSLog(@"This is: %@ by %@.", sauce.title, sauce.author);

+That's it.
+If you feel like this introduction to AnsiLove.framework's SAUCE implementation left some of your questions unanswered, I suggest you take a closer look at the sample app. `AnsiLoveGUI` contains a full featured yet simple example how to use `ALSauceMachine`.

 # App Sandboxing

 Basically the framework works great in sandboxed apps. `AnsiLoveGUI` comes with App Sandboxing enabled and the interface is designed to aquire user selected read.write permission through NSOpenPanel and NSSavePanel instances.
 You may want to investigate the file `AnsiLoveGUI.entitlements` to see what kind of entitlements your app explicitly needs when using AnsiLove.framework.
 You should notice two temporary exceptions, these are not directly related to the framework.
 When invoking `/usr/bin/php` in sandboxed environments you get sandboxd violations for `/private/etc/protocols` and `/private/var/db/net-snmp`.
 This is caused by the PHP CLI and I filed rdar://10436809 regarding the issue.

-# Output file example

-You may wonder how the output looks like?
-You'll find an example [here](http://cl.ly/1G2i2x3v2Z0n3u28433e/o).

 # Todo

-Retrieving SAUCE informations as NSString.
+Implementation for writing and deleting SAUCE records.

 # Last words

-Even though the AnsiLove.framework works well, I suggest you visit this repo now and then.
+Even though the AnsiLove.framework works well, I suggest you visit this repository now and then.
 It's very likely I'm adding new stuff to it.
+New [AnsiLove](http://ansilove.sourceforge.net) releases will be forked into the codebase as well as any other ANSi related stuff I might consider as useful addition.
 The AnsiLove.framwork was created with the vision of implementing it into one of my own apps, most of you know [Ascension](http://byteproject.net/ascension) already.
-On the other hand, [AnsiLove](http://ansilove.sourceforge.net) itself is work in progress, too.
-So if [Frederic](http://www.cambus.net) adds new features to [AnsiLove](http://ansilove.sourceforge.net) I'm going to implement those changes to the underlying library of the AnsiLove.framework, is that fine with you?
-I know it is.
+You can imagine it's my goal to constantly improve this framework.

 # Credits

 I bow to [Frederic Cambus](http://www.cambus.net).
 Without his passion and his work on [AnsiLove](http://ansilove.sourceforge.net) this framework would never have been possible.
 He spent countless hours and years with coding and testing.
 I, for one, adapted his work and created a Cocoa layer on top of it, which took me effectively three days in it's inital form.
 So first of all: don't thank me, please thank [Frederic](http://www.cambus.net) and if you find the AnsiLove.framework useful please consider making a donation to [AnsiLove](http://ansilove.sourceforge.net).

+I also admire [Brian Cassidy](http://blog.alternation.net/) for his efforts, not only for his work on [libsauce](https://github.com/bricas/libsauce), which helped me a lot to understand how to handle SAUCE, but also for what he's doing over at [sixteencolors](http://sixteencolors.net).

 Thanks fly out to the all you people around the world that are downloading [Ascension](http://byteproject.net/ascension) more than hundred times a day since I released it.
 You guys are the reason I did this.